Cheap Petrol & Diesel

 The site's been going since 1998.
 It reckons a typical daily commuter sharing a journey can save about £1,000/year.
 It has a nifty savings calculator to help work out how much your journey costs, plus how much you could save by sharing.

 Founded in France in 2006, BlaBlaCar came to the UK in 2011 and has 70 million members.
-You can search for potential matches without registering, but you'll need to register for free using Facebook or email if you want to contact a driver or offer someone a lift.
+You can search for potential matches without registering, but you'll need to register for free using Facebook or email if you want to get or give a lift.

 The sites store details securely, but when it comes to travelling it's important to be vigilant.
 Arrange to meet for the first time in a public place, let friends or relatives know what you're doing and check their ID to ensure they are who they say they are.